The Research Vessel Hero

 NSF originally announced plans for Hero to the science community in the August 1964 Antarctic Report; at that time the unnamed "trawler" was planned for initial operations in 1966-67 in conjunction with the proposed Palmer Station.

-The R/V Hero has a length of 125 feet and a breadth of 30 feet 4 inches.
-She displaces 300 tons, with a draft of 14 feet.
-Her range under power of the 760 hp engine is 6,000 nautical miles at 10 knots.
+The R/V Hero had a length of 125 feet and a breadth of 30 feet 4 inches.
+She displaced 300 tons, with a draft of 14 feet.
+Her range under power of the 760 hp engine was 6,000 nautical miles at 10 knots.
 The sails were used for "silent running" to do wildlife-sensitive research.

 The Hero story...